andrewlintz/github-cheatsheet/README.md

 $ git push -u origin master
   # Pushes the changes in your local repository up to the remote repository you specified as the origin

 <stron>Merge Conflicts</stron>

+Manually revise the conflict, save file, enter
+$ git add -A
+$ git commit"    [with no comment]
+$ git push

+If ever in the strange zone after commiting with out message: hit esc:wq

+on master Branch
+$ git pull
+$ git branch
+- lists all the branches

+$ git branch [give a name for branch]
+- makes a complete copy of the Master for you to work on.

+$ git checkout [specify which branch]
+- switches you to whatever banch you want to switch to.

+Make changes and develop you code.
+$ git add -A
+$ git commit -m "message"
+- now it's ready for you make a pull request, but before you do that, go back to master and make sure that the code hasn't change since your last pull.
+$ git checkout master
+- switches back to master
+$ git pull
+- to update to current code
+$ git checkout [name of the branch you just completed updating.
+$ git merge master
+- will take all the changes & update of master  and try to merge into [designated branch]

+Merge conflitch
+- go back to file and manually resolve the differences.
+$ git status
+$ git add -A
+$ git commit -m "message"
+$ git push
+- now the branch is pushed up to Github repo
+- review and comment.
+- the merge